Dip290703/Task-Management/README.md

 # 🗂️ Task Management App

-A sleek and responsive task management tool built using **React** and **Tailwind CSS**, inspired by productivity tools like Trello and Notion.
+A sleek and responsive task management tool built using **React** and **Tailwind CSS**.
 This project allows users to create boards, columns, and tasks with subtasks, helping organize workflows efficiently.

 > 🚀 This is currently a front-end only application.
 In future updates, the app will support real-time data storage and user authentication using Supabase or Appwrite.